Notifications

 Financial help

-As of January 2024, residents who are eligible for benefits through these programs will be assured of retaining $357 per month in disposable income.
-This amount is available for personal expenses such as personal hygiene items, telephone, television, etc.
+As of January 2024, residents who are eligible for benefits through these programs will be assured of at least $357 per month in disposable income after their monthly accommodation charge is paid.
+This disposable income amount is available for personal expenses, such as personal hygiene items, telephone, cable, internet, personal laundry, medications, etc.

 News